Diocletianic Persecution: After Galerius's edict of toleration

 After Galerius's death, Maximinus seized Asia Minor.
 Even after Galerius's edict of toleration in 311, Maximinus continued to persecute.
 His name is absent from the list of emperors publishing Galerius's edict of toleration, perhaps through later suppression.
 Eusebius states that Maximinus complied with its provisions only reluctantly.
 Maximinus told his praetorian prefect Sabinus to write to provincial governors, requesting that they and their subordinates ignore "that letter" (Galerius's edict).
 Christians were to be free from molestation, and their mere Christianity would not leave them open to criminal charges.
-Unlike Galerius's edict, however, Maximinus's letter made no provisions for Christian assembly, nor did he suggest that Christians build more churches.
+Unlike Galerius's edict, however, Maximinus's letter made no provisions for Christian assembly and not suggest that Christians build more churches.

 Maximinus issued orders in Autumn 311 forbidding Christians to congregate in cemeteries.
 After issuing these orders, he was approached by embassies from cities within his domain, demanding he begin a general persecution.
 Lactantius and Eusebius state that these petitions were not voluntary, but had been made at Maximinus's behest.
 Maximinus began persecuting Church leaders before the end of 311.
 Peter of Alexandria was beheaded on 26 November 311.
 Lucian of Antioch was executed in Nicomedia on 7 January 312.
 According to Eusebius, many Egyptian bishops suffered the same fate.
 According to Lactantius, Maximinus ordered confessors to have "their eyes gouged out, their hands cut off, their feet amputated, their noses or ears severed".
 Antioch asked Maximinus if it could forbid Christians from living in the city.
 In response, Maximinus issued a rescript encouraging every city to expel its Christians.
 This rescript was published in Sardis on April 6, 312, and in Tyre by May or June.
 There are three surviving copies of Maximinus's rescript, in Tyre, Arycanda (Aykiriçay, Turkey), and Colbasa.
 They are all essentially identical.
 To address a complaint from Lycia and Pamphylia about the "detestable pursuits of the atheists [Christians]", Maximinus promised the provincials whatever they wanted—perhaps an exemption from the poll tax.